 Medical researchers estimate that as many as one-third of adults over age 20 in the United States are living with high blood pressure.
 Because high blood pressure, or hypertension, doesn’t have any specific symptoms, regular checkups are important for your heart health.
-As a leading cardiologist in McKinney, Texas, Brian Eades, MD, FACC, welcomes new patients who struggle with high blood pressure.
+As a leading cardiologist in McKinney, Texas, and Greenville, TX, Brian Eades, MD, FACC, welcomes new patients who struggle with high blood pressure.
 His practice at CorCareTX offers flexible scheduling, even for new patients.
 Call or use the online booking feature to make an appointment to get your blood pressure under control, for good.

 Normal blood pressure is below 120/80 mmHg.
 While it is possible to have blood pressure that’s too low, it’s not usually as common as high blood pressure, which is damaging to your heart.
 Dr. Eades may tell you that you have prehypertension if he sees your blood pressure continually go over 120/80 mmHg.

 You officially have high blood pressure if your numbers stay above 140/90 mmHg.
 Blood pressure that reaches 180/110 mmHg is considered a medical emergency, and you need to get into the clinic right away.